 Koontz has been working with UTV enthusiasts and local officials to identify the most effective solutions to the noise problem.
 In an Oct.
 19 letter to the city council and county commission, Koontz offered three suggestions, including improved education, working with UTV manufacturers, and the implementation of a standard known as the J1287, or the “20-inch test.”

 20-inch test demonstration

 On-site with the Moab Sun News, Koontz demonstrated the 20-inch test on several stock vehicles at High Point Hummer, a local UTV rental and guide company owned by Scott and Lori McFarland.
-Using a sound level monitor he purchased for a few hundred dollars, a 20-inch measuring tape, and a portable tachometer, Koontz took readings while Scott McFarland revved the engines.
+Using a sound level monitor donated by the American Motorcyclist Association, a 20-inch measuring tape, and a portable tachometer, Koontz took readings while Scott McFarland revved the engines.
 Koontz referred to the SAE manual, which has updated procedures for each new vehicle model, to find the appropriate RPM at which to test each vehicle.
 The small tachometer, perched on the back of the vehicle and waving a yellow indicator, allowed Koontz to verify that the RPMs were correct.

 “We got 95 on that one, because of that rattle—maybe it would have been 94 otherwise,” Koontz told McFarland after the test of the first vehicle, a 2020 Polaris RZR XP, commonly called a Razor.